 - Convenient and helpful features like separate compartments that allow you to control temperature, an easy release freezer handle, and a two-minute door alarm.

 - It can make noise when the ice maker is running.
-This is pretty standard for most freezers but it’s worth pointing out.
-Some people complaint that the fridge makes noise outside of just the ice being made but so far mine has been very quiet.
+This is pretty standard for most freezers, but it’s worth pointing out.
+Some people complain that the fridge makes noise, but so far, mine has been very quiet.

 - It doesn’t have a water and ice dispenser on the outside.
-Personally, I see this as a ‘pro’ but some prefer the convenience of not having to open the fridge to get water.
+I see this as a ‘pro,’ but some prefer the convenience of not having to open the fridge to get water.
 If you’re one of those people, this fridge is not for you.

 - There is no crushed ice option.
 Unfortunately, you’ll have to deal with full ice cubes with this fridge.